ccolonescu/PoEdata/Readme.txt

  summary(lm( sales ~ price + advert + I(advert^2), data = andy))  # calculates a regression

-* Some of the files do not have yet documentation, but I'm working on it; In the meantime, you can access the missing descriptions here:
+* Some of the data files do not have yet documentation, but I'm working on it; In the meantime, you can access the missing descriptions here:

 http://www.principlesofeconometrics.com/poe4/poe4def.htm